 On November 1, 2010, as amended on June 11, 2015, the District and the Service District entered into that certain Capital Pledge Agreement (JCMD No. 1/JCMD No. 2 - Jefferson Parkway) ("Parkway Pledge Agreement") whereby, in order to facilitate the acquisition of certain right-of-way for the provision of highway access for the benefit of the constituents of the Service District's service area, the Service District determined to pledge certain tax increment revenues it receives pursuant to the Amended Master Redevelopment Agreement ("Amended MRA") to the District.
-Pursuant to the Parkway Pledge Agreement, the District is obligated to finance and/or acquire the right-of-way property and, in exchange for the provision of such right-of-way property, the Service District agrees to reimburse the District for the cost of the right-of-way in an amount not to exceed \$11,762,000, plus interest and bond costs.
+Pursuant to the Parkway Pledge Agreement, the District is obligated to finance and/or acquire the right-of-way property and, in exchange for the provision of such right-of-way in an amount not to exceed \$11,762,000, plus interest and bond costs.
 Interest will accrue on the balance owed under the Parkway Pledge Agreement at the rate of 8% per annum, computed on the basis of a 365-day year, actual days elapsed, and will be payable each December 1 and June 1.

-As of December 31, 2018, no costs have been incurred under this agreement.
+As of December 31, 2019, no costs have been incurred under this agreement.